-(Here list all such parent companies, subsidiaries, affiliates, and companies which own at least 10% of the stock of the corporation.)
+(Here list all such parent companies, subsidiaries, affiliates, and companies which own at least

 These representations are made in order that judges of this Court may determine the need for recusal.

 Attorne y of Record for

 COMMENT TO RULE LCvR 26.1: Language has been added in order to identify any publicly held companies which own 10% or more of the stock of the party or intervenor.
 This language mirrors a recommendation by the Judicial Conference's Committee on Codes of Conduct.